Jerry Sexton (politician): 2019

 Sexton and Tennessee State Senator Mark Pody of Lebanon, introduced the "Tennessee Natural Marriage Defense Act" in their respective legislative chambers during February 2019.
 The anti-LGBT bill would have barred the permitting of same-sex marriage in Tennessee.
 The bill aimed to "defend natural marriage," and recognize the ruling of pro-LGBT legislature and legal decisions, including the United States Supreme Court's ruling in favor of Obergefell v.
 Hodges, as "void, and of no effect," in an attempt to override them.

 2020

-Sexton would resurrected his "Bible bill" in February 2020 as HB2778 within the Tennessee House of Representatives.
-HB2778 would also fail, unable to rise again through the Tennessee House of Representatives.
+Sexton resurrected his "Bible bill" in February 2020 as HB2778 but the bill again failed within the Tennessee House of Representatives.

 During the beginning of the COVID-19 pandemic, Sexton was able to secure a no-bid $165,000 state government contract in April 2020 that was let out by the Office of Tennessee Governor Bill Lee to purchase hospital gowns manufactured by Sexton Furniture LLC, his main business.
 Fellow legislators saw complications with the contract, citing the Sexton Furniture price per gown was almost double to similar products available from other vendors, along with the apparent conflict of interest on buying COVID-19 personal protection materials from a current elected member serving within the Tennessee General Assembly.